JamesDWatson/jamesdwatson.github.io/_pages/cv.md

 ---
 layout: cv
-permalink: /cv/
+permalink: /CV/
 title: cv
 nav: true
 nav_order: 5
 cv_pdf: CV_James_Watson.pdf
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: Below is a brief CV.
+Please find a full CV for download as a pdf with at the top right.
 toc:
   sidebar: left
 ---